Machine learning the deuteron: new architectures and uncertainty quantification: Results

-Figure~\ref{wf_var_stdev} provides further insight into the structure of the wave function variance in our models.
-The variance here is estimated as the standard deviation associated to the $20$ model initialisations of our networks.
+Figure~\ref{fig:wf_var_stdev} provides further insight into the structure of the wavefunction variance in our models.
+The variance here is estimated as the standard deviation associated to the $20$ model initializations of our networks.
 The different line styles in the figure correspond to different values of $N_\text{hid}$.
 Top (bottom) panels show $S$ ($D$) state variances.
 It is quite clear from these figures that the overall variance at finite momentum is relatively independent of the network width.
-Moreover, most network models have maximum variances towards the origin which is in line with Fig.~\ref{wf_var_wf}. $1-$layer networks have relatively flat declines with momentum, and saturate at values of the order of $\sigma \approx 10^{-3}$.
+Moreover, most network models have maximum variances towards the origin, which is in line with Fig.~\ref{fig:wf_var_wf}. $1-$layer networks have relatively flat declines with momentum, and saturate at values of the order of $\sigma \approx 10^{-3}$.

 In contrast, $2-$layer networks have pronounced oscillatory values.
-The oscillation positions have a one-to-one correspondence with the plateaus in Fig.~\ref{wf_var_wf}.
+The oscillation positions have a one-to-one correspondence with the plateaus in Fig.~\ref{fig:wf_var_wf}.
 Variance minima occur at the quadrature mesh points, and maxima happen in between.
-The oscillation minima (eg the smallest uncertainties) have variances which are similar to the $1-$layer case.
-This is a clear indication that the network has learned locally the wave functions of the system at the quadrature mesh grids, but is overfitting the values in between which are not penalised by the cost function.
-Note also that the variance for the $2$sd models with low $N_\text{hid}$ differs from the general trend.
-This is due to the poor adaptiveness of such architectures.
-In fact, some of these converged wave functions bear little resemblance to the exact ones, despite the fact that their energy is still within the range of Fig.~\ref{master_plot}.
-We discuss potential mitigation strategies to these problems in the following sections.
+The oscillation minima (e.g. the smallest uncertainties) have variances which are similar to the $1-$layer case.
+This is a clear indication that the network has learned locally the wavefunctions of the system at the quadrature mesh grids, but is overfitting the values in between which are not penalised by the cost function.
+We discuss potential mitigation strategies to this problem in the following sections.